Titans have NFL’s 1st COVID-19 outbreak; next game still on

 The Minnesota Vikings also suspended in-person activities Tuesday following the Titans’ test results.
 The Titans beat the Vikings 31-30 in Minneapolis last weekend.

-”Both clubs are working closely with the NFL and the (players union), including our infectious disease experts, to evaluate close contacts, perform additional testing and monitor developments,” the league said in a statement.
+“Both clubs are working closely with the NFL and the NFLPA, including our infectious disease experts, to evaluate close contacts, perform additional testing and monitor developments,” the league said in a statement.

 The Titans placed a pair of key players, defensive captain and lineman DaQuan Jones and long snapper Beau Brinkley, on the reserve/COVID-19 list later Tuesday.